Get My San Diego Zoo & Other Discounts

 Should I choose a family-friendly vacation rental instead?

 That being said, neighborhoods like South Mission Beach are well-known for a high density of vacation rentals.
 The beach there is gorgeous, and you’re a bit insulated from the Pacific Beach party scene.
-La Jolla is also very popular among those seeking mansions with ocean views or who want to live in a clean, safe neighborhood.
+La Jolla is also very popular for those who want mansions with ocean views or to stay in a clean, safe neighborhood.

 Browse homes that have been identified as family-friendly in San Diego on VRBO.